gargi137/intelligent-process-automation/README.md

 **scikit-learn (sklearn)**: For any machine learning models or techniques used.

-**Chatbot Framework**: For implementing customer service automation and providing rule-based interactions.
+**Rule-Based Chatbot (Python & Regex)**: For implementing customer service automation and providing rule-based interactions.

 # Installation